Blog — Violet Dye Co

 -

-Natural Dye Colors You Can Get from Mimosa Hostilis Root Bark
+Natural Dye Colors from Mimosa Hostilis

 The color range of Mimosa Hostilis goes far beyond purple.
 From gray-slate to warm tan, burgundy to blue-violet — here's how mordants, pH, and fiber type shape every result.